reef-technologies/B2_Command_Line_Tool/changelog.d/+special-headers-in-file-info.changed.md

 Passing special headers to `--info` flag is now disallowed.
-Use `--allow-special-info` flag to disable this validation.
+Use `--allow-headers-in-info` flag to disable this validation.